Connect with us

 Whale phishing

-A type of attack, Whale phishing, within the broader spear phishing vs phishing landscape, targets members of the board of directors, C-suite executives, and other high-profile individuals, such as politicians and celebrities.
+Whale phishing, a specific type of attack within the broader spear phishing vs phishing landscape, focuses on high-profile individuals such as members of the board of directors, C-suite executives, politicians, and celebrities.

 How do spear phishing attacks differ from standard phishing attacks